This document answers frequently asked questions (FAQs) about NetApp Cloud Volumes Service for Google Cloud.

 Tests similar to the random I/O tests were performed with 64-KiB sequential I/O. As with the random I/O tests, increasing the client connection count per RSS network interface beyond 4 had no noticeable effect on sequential I/O. The following graph compares the sequential throughput tests.

-Therefore, it is best to follow the Microsoft best practice to use default RSS network tunables.
+Therefore, it's best to follow the Microsoft best practice to use default RSS network tunables.

 What test parameters were used to produce the performance graphs above?